-Prednisone is a steroid medicine used to treat and prevent a variety of conditions that involve inflammation.
-It is also used to replace natural steroids if your body cannot produce enough.
+Prednisone is a steroid medicine used to treat and prevent some conditions that cause inflammation.
+It is also used to replace your body's own steroids if you cannot make enough.

 Take prednisone regularly as directed, usually in the morning.
 Take with food and a glass of water.